Rocket Fuel

 Lastly, but perhaps most importantly for founders, there seem to be very few people in these groups who are prepared to really back any one venture.

 In fact the opposite.
 One of the publicised benefits of an angel group is the portfolio approach they promote.
-Members are encouraged to spread their investment across a number of startups, in the assumption that most of them will fail, some others will break even, but a small number will be big winners that return their overall investment.
+Members are encouraged to spread their investment across a number of startups, with an assumption that most of them will fail, some others will break even, but a small number will be big winners that return their overall investment.

-The purpose of diversification is to narrow the range of possible outcomes - that is, by spreading your bets you eliminate both the worst outcomes and the best outcomes.
+The purpose of diversification is to narrow the range of possible outcomes - that is, by spreading our bets we eliminate both the worst outcomes and the best outcomes.

-This approach makes a lot of sense when you’re investing in larger public companies.
+This approach makes a lot of sense if we’re investing in larger public companies.
 The average market return is often good enough.

-This approach makes no sense at all when you’re investing in startups in the early stages, when the return on each investment can range from “you can now buy your own island” (very rare) to “you lose all your money” (much more common) and, importantly, the average is also “you lose all your money”.
-Diversification just eliminates the possibility of the island outcome, without reducing the likelihood of losing everything.
+This approach makes no sense at all when we’re investing in startups in the early stages, when the return on each investment can range from “you can now buy your own island” (very rare) to “you lose all your money” (much more common) and, importantly, the average is also “you lose all your money”.
+Diversification just eliminates the possibility of the significant win, without reducing the likelihood of losing everything.

-More than that, there are two other things investors need to be true in order for diversification to work: you need to invest in a lot of companies; and you cannot afford any selection bias in the companies you pick.
+More than that, there are two other things investors need to be true in order for diversification to work: invest in a lot of companies; and avoid any selection bias.

 We’ve already seen that neither of these things are true for angel groups - there are only a small number of local companies for them to pick from, and there is an obvious selection bias because the best ventures are often not available to them.

 Perhaps if an angel could invest in hundreds or thousands of companies, the portfolio approach would work.
-But when they are spread across just a handful of local companies then the most likely outcome is that all of them will bomb.
-And if, miraculously and despite them, one of them does turn out to be a winner, their win will not be as big as it could have been because they didn’t invest enough in that one.
+But when they are spread across just a handful of local companies then the most likely outcome is that they all bomb.
+And if, miraculously, one of them does turn out to be a winner, the win won’t be as big as it could have been because only a small amount was invested in that one company.

 Welcome to Happy Valley!

-Unfortunately this seems to be the standard angel experience: make a few small investments that struggle, find out that it’s much harder than it looks, become reluctant to continue to invest the time and money required to support the ventures on-going and then bail on the whole thing having made very little positive difference to any founders at all.
+Unfortunately this seems to be the standard angel experience: make a few small investments that struggle, find out that it’s much harder than it looks, become reluctant to continue to invest the time and money required to support the ventures on-going, then bail on the whole thing having made very little positive difference to any founders at all.
+That’s the opposite of “giving back”.

 I have to admit I find nearly everything about angel groups baffling.